Q. What is WyoGives?

 Q. How can our organization be most successful with the WyoGives event?

 Invest the time in planning and preparing for WyoGives.
 We are here to help!
-No matter the size or shape of your organization, we've got tools to help you succeed!
+No matter the size or shape of your organization, we've got tools to help you succeed.
 On the WyoGives website there is a Nonprofit Toolkit full of resources, including training videos, guides, graphics and templates.
 It is important to understand that your nonprofit's success is directly attributed to the effort you put into preparing and promoting the event.